pr5nrzz/object/readme.md

 Duplicating Objects:
 --------------------
 Q. What is the difference between shallow copy and deep copy?
-A. -> In Example6, a shallow copy would end up with 'a' on the new object as a copy of the value 2, but b, c, and d properties as just references to the same places as the references in the original object.
+A. -> In Example6, a shallow copy would end up with 'a' on the new object as a copy of the value 2, but b, c, and d properties are just references to the same places as the references in the original object.
 -> A deep copy would duplicate not only 'myObject', but 'anotherObject' and 'anotherArray'.
 -> But then we have issues that 'anotherArray' has references to 'anotherObject' and 'myObject' in it, so those should also be duplicated rather than reference-preserved.
 Now we have an infinite circular duplication problem because of the circular reference.